Participation Ratio as a Quantum Probe of Hierarchical Stickiness

 Figure \ref{fig02}(g) shows the correlation as a function of evolution time $\tau$.
 The agreement is not monotonic: correlations increase for intermediate times and decrease for both short and long times.
 Short times do not resolve transport barriers, while long times smear hierarchical distinctions.
 An optimal time window emerges in which classical and quantum indicators are maximally aligned.

-The dependence on spin size $J$ [Fig.\ref{fig02}(g)] confirms the semiclassical origin of the correspondence.
+The dependence on spin size $J$ [Fig.\ref{fig02}(g)] is consistent with the semiclassical origin of the correspondence.
 Increasing $J$ enhances resolution and sharpens correlations, consistent with the expectation that quantum localization increasingly reflects classical structures as $\hbar_{eff} \rightarrow 0$.